learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _However, Kubernetes clusters can't grow infinitely large._

-There are some theoretial upper limits for how big a cluster can be, which are defined by Kubernetes at about [5000 nodes, 150,000 Pods, and 300,000 containers](https://kubernetes.io/docs/setup/best-practices/cluster-large/).
+There are some theoretical upper limits for how big a cluster can be, which are defined by Kubernetes at about [5000 nodes, 150,000 Pods, and 300,000 containers](https://kubernetes.io/docs/setup/best-practices/cluster-large/).

 However, in practice, challenges may show up already with much smaller cluster sizes, such as [500 nodes](https://events19.lfasiallc.com/wp-content/uploads/2017/11/BoF_-Not-One-Size-Fits-All-How-to-Size-Kubernetes-Clusters_Guang-Ya-Liu-_-Sahdev-Zala.pdf).